getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 on the boundary corresponding to ``region``.
 The rigid obstacle should be described with the data `dataname_obstacle` being a signed distance to the obstacle (interpolated on a finite element method).

-``dataname_friction_coeff`` is the friction coefficient which could be constant or defined on a finite element method.
+The parameter `dataname_friction_coeffs` contains the Coulomb friction coefficient and optionally an adhesional shear stress threshold and the tresca limit shear stress.
+For constant coefficients its size is from 1 to 3.
+For coefficients described on a finite element method, this vector contains a number of single values, value pairs or triplets equal to the number of the corresponding mesh_fem's basic dofs.

 The penalization parameter ``dataname_r`` should be chosen large enough to prescribe approximate non-penetration and friction conditions but not too large not to deteriorate too much the conditioning of the tangent system.
 ``dataname_lambda`` is an optional parameter used if ``option`` is 2.
-In that case, the penalization term is shifted by lambda (this allows the use of an Uzawa algorithm on the corresponding augmented Lagrangian formulation).
+In that case, the penalization term is shifted by ``lambda`` (this allows the use of an Uzawa algorithm on the corresponding augmented Lagrangian formulation).
 ``dataname_alpha`` and ``dataname_wt`` are optional parameters to solve